(Last updated on August 5, 2024.)

 Successive notes can be replaced with one of several “long repeat” marks.

-To do it, you first select two notes (which can be in neighboring measures) and click one of long repeat directives listed in the palette.
+To do it, you first select two notes (which can be in neighboring measures) and click one of the long repeat directives listed in the palette.

 Breaks of measures inside two notes are properly processed.